 Over the last few years, it has been an extreme seller's market characterized by low inventory and rising home prices.
 Home sellers have been in the driver's seat.

-Most homes listed for sale have experienced bidding wars with sales prices ending up far over the asking price.
+Most homes listed for sale have experienced bidding wars, with sales prices far exceeding the asking price.
 It has been the ultimate nirvana for home sellers.
 Not so much for home buyers who have seen their dream home become more and more expensive.

-Home buyers have been afforded the luxury of ultra-low interest rates, so some of the pain of high home prices has been absorbed by such attractive mortgage rates.
+Home buyers have been afforded the luxury of ultra-low interest rates, so attractive mortgage rates have absorbed some of the pain of high home prices.

 Unfortunately, mortgage rates have risen now to the point where some buyers have been locked out of the market.

-In order to continue to search for their dream home, they have been forced to consider an adjustable mortgage rate.
-Adjustable rate mortgages (ARM) tend to offer lower interest rates than fixed-rate mortgages, but they are also more risky for borrowers.
+To continue to search for their dream home, they have been forced to consider an adjustable-rate mortgage.
+Adjustable rate mortgages (ARM) offer lower interest rates than fixed-rate mortgages but are also riskier for borrowers.

-The most common time period for an adjustable rate mortgage is 3, 5, 7, or ten years.
+The most common period for an adjustable-rate mortgage is 3, 5, 7, or ten years.
 In other words, when the terms of the mortgage interest rate can change.
-Variable rate mortgages are still typically amortized over 15-30 years.
+Variable-rate mortgages are still typically amortized over 15-30 years.

-Usually the shorter the adjustment period, the more attractive interest rate you will receive.
+Usually, the shorter the adjustment period, the more attractive the interest rate you will receive.

-The downside to this type of mortgage is that if interest rates rise during the term of the loan, the monthly payment may increase significantly.
+The downside to this type of mortgage is that if interest rates rise during the loan term, the monthly payment may increase significantly.